Following system colour scheme Selected dark colour scheme Selected light colour scheme

 assert_type(count, str)

-Challenges When Accepting All TypeExprs
+Challenges When Accepting All TypeForms

-• Recursive types like IntTree = list[typing.Union[int, 'IntTree']] are not possible to fully resolve.
+• Recursive types like IntTree = list[int | 'IntTree'] are difficult to resolve.

 Reference Implementation

-The mypy type checker supports TypeExpr types.
 A reference implementation of the runtime component is provided in the typing_extensions module.

 Rejected Ideas